MarcoMorawec/startuphackme/README.md

-A simple App to get great feedback from successful founders.
+A weekly guide to startups, from finding your idea to founding your dream

-Coded by your @marcomorawec and @igirard
+Handcrafted by @marcomorawec and @igirard

 __To DO__